Koll\'ar's package for polystable locally abelian parabolic Higgs bundles: Introduction

 degenerates at the $E_2$ page. \end{description} These statements date back to J. Koll\'ar \cite{Kollar1986_1,Kollar1986_2}, who proved that the dualizing sheaf $\omega_X$ satisfies Koll\'ar's package when $X$ is smooth and $Y$ is projective.
 Koll\'ar's results have since been generalized in two directions to aim for various geometric applications.

 The first direction is Koll\'ar's package for the dualizing sheaf twisted by a $\bQ$-divisor, or more generally, a multiplier ideal sheaf.
 This particular type of Koll\'ar's package has significant applications in various areas of research.
 For example, E. Viehweg's work on the quasi-projective moduli of polarized manifolds \cite{Viehweg1995,Viehweg2010}, O. Fujino's project on the minimal model program for log-canonical varieties \cite{Fujino2017}, and the Koll\'ar-Kov\'acs' splitting criterion for du Bois singularities \cite{Kollar2010} all make use of this type of Koll\'ar's package.
 K. Takegoshi \cite{Takegoshi1995} has also established a proof of Koll\'ar's package for the dualizing sheaf twisted by a Nakano semi-positive vector bundle.
 In addition, S. Matsumura \cite{Matsumura2018} and Fujino-Matsumura \cite{Matsumura2021} have investigated the injectivity theorem for the dualizing sheaf twisted by a general multiplier ideal sheaf.
-More recently, Cao-Paun \cite{Paun2022,Paun2023} have extended Koll\'ar's injectivity theorem to the log canonical bundle twisted by a semi-positive line bundle, thereby confirming a conjecture put forth by Fujino \cite{Fujino2017}.
+Recently, Cao-P\u aun \cite{Paun2022,Paun2023} extended Koll\'ar's injectivity theorem to the log canonical bundle twisted by a semi-positive line bundle, thus confirming a conjecture proposed by Fujino \cite{Fujino2017}.
+Subsequently, Chan-Choi-Matsumura \cite{CCM2023} provided another proof and generalized Fujino's conjecture to the scenario of log canonical pairs (also refer to \cites{Matsumura2019,Matsumura2018}).
 However, a complete proof of Koll\'ar's package, especially the decomposition theorem, for the dualizing sheaf twisted by a multiplier ideal sheaf remains elusive.

 The other direction is to generalize Koll\'ar's package to certain Hodge-theoretic objects, such as variations of Hodge structure and Hodge modules.
 Let's assume that $f:X\to Y$ is a morphism between projective varieties.
 Suppose that $\mathbb{V}$ is an $\mathbb{R}$-polarized variation of Hodge structure on some dense Zariski open subset $X^o\subset X_{\text{reg}}$ of the regular locus $X_{\text{reg}}$.
 In his work, M. Saito \cite{MSaito1991} constructs a coherent sheaf $S_X(\mathbb{V})$ (as the lowest Hodge piece of the Hodge module $IC_X(\mathbb{V})$) and shows that $S_X(\mathbb{V})$ satisfies Koll\'ar's package with respect to $f$.
 When $\mathbb{V}$ is the trivial variation of Hodge structure, $S_X(\mathbb{V})\simeq \omega_X$.
 Saito's work provides an affirmative answer to Koll\'ar's conjecture \cite[\S 4]{Kollar1986_2}.
 In addition to other deep results on Hodge modules, Koll\'ar's package for $S_X(\mathbb{V})$ proves to be instrumental in the series of works by Popa-Schnell \cite{PS2013,PS2014,PS2017}.
 Recently, the authors of this article give an $L^2$-theoretic proof to Saito's result in \cite{SC2021_kollar}.